oluwasemilorebadejo/apache-coding-assessment/README.md

 Note: If you are using a different operating system or compiler, the compilation and execution commands may be different.
 Please consult the documentation for your specific environment to learn how to compile and run C programs.

 ## 2.
+1. Recursive Function

+Advantages:

+-   Simple and easy to understand.
+-   Straightforward translation of the mathematical formula.

+Disadvantages:

+-   Exponential time complexity, as the function recalculates the same values multiple times.

+2. Memoization

+Advantages:

+-   Improved time complexity over the recursive function, as the memoized values are stored in an array to avoid recalculations.
+-   Relatively simple implementation.

+Disadvantages:

+-   Requires additional memory to store the memoized values.
+-   Recursive function calls may cause stack overflow errors for very large values of n.

+3. Iterative Function

+Advantages:

+-   Improved time complexity over the recursive function, as the iterative function calculates each value only once.
+-   Does not require additional memory for memoization.

+Disadvantages:

+-   Can be more difficult to understand than the recursive or memoized functions.

+In summary, the recursive function is the simplest to implement, but has the worst time complexity.
+The memoized and iterative functions have better time complexity, but require additional memory or may be more difficult to understand.
+Which implementation is best for a given situation will depend on the specific requirements of the program.